Ending Injection Vulnerabilities

 You cannot have an Injection Vulnerability if the command (SQL, HTML, CLI, etc) does not include user data.

-Which is why Libraries must receive user values separately from sensitive strings, e.g.
+This is why Libraries must receive user values separately from sensitive strings, e.g.

 $articles->limit('word_count > ?', $count); // Correct